Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Introduction

-In this paper we consider the following colored TASEP, studied in e.g. \cite{angel2009oriented, amir2011tasep, bufetov2020interacting, bufetov2020shock, borodin2021color}.
-The particles have mutually different colors, and initially the particle at each site $x$ is colored $x$.
-The configuration of this process at any time $t\ge 0$ can be viewed as a bijection $\zeta_t:\Z\to\Z$, where $\zeta_0$ is the identity map, and $t\mapsto \zeta_t(x)$ is cadlag for each $x\in\Z$.
+In this paper, we consider the following colored TASEP, studied in e.g.\ \cite{angel2009oriented, amir2011tasep, bufetov2020interacting, bufetov2020shock, borodin2021color}.
+The particles have mutually different colors, and initially, the particle at each site $x$ is colored $x$.
+The configuration of this process at any time $t\ge 0$ can be viewed as a bijection $\zeta_t:\Z\to\Z$, where $\zeta_t(x)$ is the color of the particle at site $x$ at time $t$.
+Then $\zeta_0$ is the identity map, and $t\mapsto \zeta_t(x)$ is a cadlag function for each $x\in\Z$.
 There are several distributional identities for this process, due to natural symmetries.
-For example, take any $y\in\Z$, the function $x\mapsto \eta_t(x-y)+y$ has the same distribution as $\eta_t$.
-There is also a reflection symmetry, which says that $x\mapsto -\eta_t(-x)$ has the same distribution as $\eta_t$.
-There are also some less obvious equal in distribution or symmetries that have been proved previously.
+For example, take any $y\in\Z$, the function $x\mapsto \zeta_t(x-y)+y$ has the same distribution as $\zeta_t$.
+There is also a reflection symmetry, which says that $x\mapsto -\zeta_t(-x)$ has the same distribution as $\zeta_t$.
+There are also some less obvious equalities in distribution or symmetries that have been proved previously.
 For example, in \cite{amir2011tasep}, it is proved that $\zeta_t$ and its inverse (as a permutation of $\Z$) have the same distribution.
 A version of this symmetry in a finite interval is given in \cite{angel2009oriented}.
 A more general color-to-position symmetry is also proved in \cite{borodin2021color} (and also \cite{bufetov2020interacting}).

+We present a new shift-invariance property, concerning the multi-time distribution of this colored TASEP.
+It is stated for the distribution of `passage times', a notion coming from the connection between TASEP and the directed last-passage percolation (LPP) with i.i.d. exponential weights, and the distribution of related objects such as the geodesics.
+A main question on the colored TASEP is about the scaling limit of the passage times.
+Our shift-invariance implies convergence of the colored TASEP passage times on some `ordered sets' to the Airy sheet, a universal 2D random process constructed in \cite{dauvergne2018directed} and proven to be the scaling limit of LPP and its variants in \cite{dauvergne2021scaling}.